randomessence/lightview3/README.md

 It also hase been made to automatically work and resize images that use the stock [IMG] bbcode.

-For attatchments you need to have already enabled the creation of thumbanils via the ACP.
+For attachments you need to have already enabled the creation of thumbanils via the ACP.

 General Tab:

-Attatchment Settings.
+Attachment Settings.